Silvaco

-Silvaco Group, Inc., develops and markets electronic design automation (EDA) and technology CAD (TCAD) software and semiconductor design IP (SIP).
-The company is headquartered in Santa Clara, California, and has a global presence with offices located in North America, Europe, and throughout Asia.
-Since its founding in 1984, Silvaco has grown to become a large privately held EDA company.
-The company has been known by at least two other names: Silvaco International, and Silvaco Data Systems.
+Silvaco Group, Inc. is an American company that develops and markets electronic design automation (EDA) and technology CAD (TCAD) software and semiconductor design IP (SIP).
+The company is headquartered in Santa Clara, California, and has offices in North America, Europe, and throughout Asia.
+Founded in 1984, Silvaco is a publicly traded EDA company.
+The company has been known by at least two other names: Silvaco International and Silvaco Data Systems.